RamadhanAmizudin/node-twitch-irc/README.md

 - [ADDED] [commandCount()](https://github.com/Schmoopiie/node-twitch-irc/wiki/Function-commandCount()) function to check how many messages were sent within the last 30 seconds.
 - [ADDED] Send a request to the server to get a list of mods of a channel using the [mods command](https://github.com/Schmoopiie/node-twitch-irc/wiki/Command-mods).
 - [ADDED] [Mods event](https://github.com/Schmoopiie/node-twitch-irc/wiki/Event-mods) to retrieve the list of mods of a channel.
-- [CHANGED] [Part event](https://github.com/Schmoopiie/node-twitch-irc/wiki/Event-part) to include the username param.
+- [CHANGED] [Part event](https://github.com/Schmoopiie/node-twitch-irc/wiki/Event-part) is now including the username.
 - [CHANGED] [Names event](https://github.com/Schmoopiie/node-twitch-irc/wiki/Event-names) is now triggered if you set [twitchclient 1](https://github.com/Schmoopiie/node-twitch-irc/wiki/Configuration).
 - [FIXED] Prevent commands from being sent if the bot isn't on the channel.
 - [REMOVED] You are no longer required to set names to true in your configuration.